historicalnetworkresearch/lausanne/practical.md

 ## Transportation

 The University of Lausanne campus is well served by the M1 metro line.
-The journey takes about ten minutes from the city center (Lausanne-Flon stop) to the university (UNIL-Chamberonne stop).
+The journey takes about ten minutes from the city center (Lausanne-Flon stop) to the university (UNIL-Chamberonne stop) and costs CHF 3.70 (one-way full fare).

 ## Online participation